- If TeamViewer is not opening on Windows 10, this might only be related to your display resolution.

 2. Tweak your Registry

-- Go to File, Export and than add “DisableDuplicationAPI” to your registry
+- Go to File > Export and then add DisableDuplicationAPI to your registry.

-- Find TeamViewer process, right click on the service, and hit restart
+- Find the TeamViewer process, right-click on the service, and hit restart.

 3. Run the Windows Troubleshooter